-Our University Language Centre offers pre-sessional English language courses that can last up to 10 weeks prior to the start of the academic course.
+Our University Centre for Academic English offers pre-sessional English language courses that can last up to 10 weeks prior to the start of the academic course.
 They are only available for students who nearly meet our English language requirements but have fallen short by a small amount (for example, half a score in IELTS).
 They are also subject to approval by the academic School to which you apply (some programmes do not accept pre-sessional English language and require applicants to achieve the required IELTS/TOEFL grades).
-Please therefore enquire from the School as to whether you would be eligible for a pre-sessional course.
+Please, therefore, enquire from the School as to whether you would be eligible for a pre-sessional course.
 Read more about pre-sessional English language courses.

 Applying for a PhD

 To maximise your chances of a successful PhD application, you need to first meet the minimum academic requirements and these are mainly related to your bachelor’s and master’s degrees (both need to be from a recognised university with a sufficiently high GPA).
 You'll also require an English language qualification that we accept.

 The second part is related to your chosen research.
 In the majority of cases, you'll need to identify a research idea on which you should be able to write a detailed research proposal.
 While in some countries a PhD candidate can start writing their research proposal after they enrol, in the UK generally you have to finalise your proposal (and get it approved by a supervisor) before enrolling on the course.

 Find some general advice on writing research proposals.

 It is important to match your research proposal and interests to those of an academic member of staff who would be your potential supervisor.
 Therefore, you might want to read about the research interests of our academics (in the School or Faculty that you're interested in) as you prepare to write your proposal.
 You can usually find their research profiles, biographies and a list of projects and publications in the Research section within our individual School webpages.